 It is all street parking here, but luckily there are two entrances to the bridge, so you should be able to find a place to park.

 The bridge is not easy to see from the road, but you will see the stairs that take you down to it.

 There is also a plaque with some information on both sides.

-The bridge is relatively wide, so you can walk past people on it comfortably.
+The bridge is relatively wide so that you can walk past people on it comfortably.
 It does sway ever so slightly with the wind and with people walking on it though.